philipwalton/blog/_articles/why-bem.md

 [AMCSS](http://amcss.github.io/)
 [FUNCSS](http://benfrain.com/fun-css-naming-convention-explained/)

 -->

 There's been a lot of talk lately about the rapidly increasing speed at which things are changing on the front-end.
 It seems like every week something new comes out, and it can feel pointless to jump on the latest and greatest trend because something even better is almost certainly right around the corner.

 A few weeks ago, Chris Coyier wrote a post called [CSS: Just Try and Do a Good Job](http://css-tricks.com/just-try-and-do-a-good-job/) where he offers some very balanced suggestions for how to approach writing good CSS.
-I don't disagree with what Chris said, and in general I think that's pretty good adivce, for both CSS and life.
+I don't disagree with what Chris said, and in general I think it's pretty good adivce, for both CSS and life.
 But in this case, I want to take the opposite approach.
 I feel pretty strongly about this, so I want to take a firm stance and try to back it up with evidence.
 So here goes:

 *BEM is, without a doubt, the best methodology for writing CSS today.*